 Private landlords and Public Housing Authorities:

 - Tips and tools for landlord outreach and education

 - Housing rights for survivors in public and private housing

-- Relationships with Housing/Homeless providers is key to creating more housing options for survivors of domestic violence.
-Use this template below to talk with your local housing/homeless providers on how they can support survivors of domestic violence.
-You can adapt the slides as needed!
+Relationships with Housing/Homeless providers is key to creating more housing options for survivors of domestic violence.
+Use this training template to talk with your local housing/homeless providers on how they can support survivors of domestic violence.